Rafael Devers Preview, Player Props: Red Sox vs. Astros

 Rafael Devers At The Plate

-- Devers has 123 hits, which ranks first among Boston hitters this season, while batting .271 with 57 extra-base hits.
+- Devers has 123 hits, which is best among Boston hitters this season, while batting .268 with 57 extra-base hits.

-- He has hit a long ball in 25 games this year (21.0%), leaving the park in 5.7% of his trips to the plate.
+- He has gone deep in 20.8% of his games this season, and 5.6% of his trips to the dish.

-- Devers has an RBI in 51 of 119 games this season, with multiple RBI in 21 of them.
+- Devers has had an RBI in 51 games this year (42.5%), including 21 multi-RBI outings (17.5%).
 He has also driven home three or more of his team's runs in eight contests.

-- In 54 of 119 games this year, he has scored, and 15 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.